petersulyok/smfc/README.md

      max_level=
      steps=

-With the help of this function the `smfc` will map a temperature value to a fan level.
-Changing the rotation speed of a fan is a very slow process (could take seconds depending on fan type and the requested amount of change) so we try to minimize these kind of actions.
+With this function the `smfc` can map any new temperature measurement value value to a fan level.
+Changing the fan rotation speed is a very slow process (i.e. it could take seconds depending on fan type and the requested amount of change), so we try to minimize these kinds of actions.
 Instead of setting fan rotation speed continuously we define discrete fan levels based on `steps=` parameter.

  <img src="https://github.com/petersulyok/smfc/raw/main/doc/fan_output_levels.jpg" align="center" width="500">

 Additional notes on changing fan levels:

- 1. When the service adjusts the rotation speed of a fan, it always applies a delay time defined in configuration parameter `[IPMI] fan_level_delay=` in order to let the fan implement the physical change.
+ 1. When the service adjusts the fan rotation speed, it always applies a delay time defined in configuration parameter `[IPMI] fan_level_delay=` in order to let the fan implement the physical change.
  2. There is also a sensitivity threshold parameter (`sensitivity=`) for temperature changes.
-If the temperature change is below this value then then control logic will not react.
+If the temperature change is below this value, then then control logic will not react at all.
  3. There configuration parameter `polling=` can also impact the frequency of change of the fan levels.
 The bigger polling time in a zone the lower frequency of changing of the fan speed.

 #### 1.2 Standby guard